Got a minute to help? take our quick website survey >

-Opening up to professionals about your mental health can be the first step to getting help.
-But it can also feel really scary.
+Opening up to professionals about our mental health can be the first step to getting help.
+But it can also feel really scary to talk to someone about it.

-You might feel confused about what they're going to do with the information you tell them.
-Or you might be worried that they will share it with other people, like your family and friends.
+We might be unsure about what they'll do with the information we tell them.
+Or we might be worried that they'll share it with other people, like our family and friends.

 When I was looking up ways to help myself, I was too afraid of telling anyone the extent to which I was struggling because I did not want my parents to find out.